A relatively new concept in the field of marketing, this is why brands should be using chatbots...

 So, before you jump into the realm of the chatbot, you should first consider these 3 things:

-What you want to achieve: there’s no point in creating a chatbot just for the sake of having a chatbot and blending in with everyone else’s marketing efforts.
+There’s no point in creating a chatbot just for the sake of having a chatbot and blending in with everyone else’s marketing efforts.
 First consider carefully what you want to achieve with your chatbot; will it help users find products, amplify content or act as a virtual customer service agent?
 Establishing an end result will help you establish functionality and tone of voice.

-What information you need: as chatbots are simple computer programs that use an ‘if-then’ scenario to function, you need to pre-plan exactly the kinds of questions and responses your users will be asking; at least at the beginning, when your chatbot knows nothing about your users.
+As chatbots are simple computer programs that use an ‘if-then’ scenario to function, you need to pre-plan exactly the kinds of questions and responses your users will be asking; at least at the beginning, when your chatbot knows nothing about your users.

-Where it will be placed: a chatbot placed in a messaging app will be required to perform different tasks to that of a chatbot on a website, for example.
+A chatbot placed in a messaging app will be required to perform different tasks to that of a chatbot on a website, for example.
 And is probably going to have a very different look and feel to it, depending on where it’s placed.
 Where it’s placed will also determine how and why users use it.

 So, there we have it; why brands should be using chatbots!